cepgen/website/output-formats.md

   :outline:
   ```

-The histogramming utilitary follows the same procedure as introduced for the {cpp:class}`cepgen::TextHandler` module above to define the histograms list.
+The histogramming utilitary follows the same procedure as introduced for the {cepgen}`cepgen::TextHandler` module above to define the histograms list.

 As an example, the following `output` block may be used: